Kansas State Wildcats: Football

 Kansas State's football team officially began play in 1896 with a 14–0 loss to Fort Riley on November 28, 1896.
 The program had some shining moments in the 1920s and 1930s, but by 1989 the school was statistically the worst program in NCAA Division I with a record of 299–509–41.

 Fortunes changed when Bill Snyder was hired as head coach in 1989.
 Success and high rankings followed, highlighted by a #1 national ranking during the 1998 season, a #1 BCS ranking in the 2012 season, and Big 12 Conference championships in 2003 and 2012.
 Between the years of 1993 and 2003, Snyder's teams went 109–29–1 and attended eleven straight bowl games.
 Additionally, from 1995 to 2001 the school appeared in the AP Poll for 108 consecutive weeks—the 15th-longest streak in college football history.

 The team plays its home games at Bill Snyder Family Stadium, and the KSU Marching Band (also known as the Pride of Wildcat Land) performs at all home games, selected away games and all bowl games.

-The current coach is Chris Klieman, who succeeded Snyder upon his second retirement at the conclusion of the 2018 season.
+The current coach is Collin Klein, who succeeded Chris Klieman upon his retirement at the conclusion of the 2025 season.
 Through five seasons, Klieman has a record of 48-28.
+Klieman announced his retirement from coaching December 3, 2025 at Kansas State facilities in Manhattan.